Skip to main content

 Join us on our trip to Carcassonne in southwest France.
-The highlights of the long weekend include discovering Perigord black truffles, a Michelin star dinner, a Languedoc winery visit, a guided tour of ancient Carcassonne and a stop at a truffle museum.
+The highlights of the long weekend include discovering Perigord black truffles, a truffle inspired gourmet dinner, a Languedoc winery visit, a guided tour of ancient Carcassonne and a stop at a truffle museum.

 During the trip you will enjoy a three-night stay at five-star Hôtel de la Cité within the historic Carthar medieval walled city of Carcassonne.
-Highlights of the stay include and inspired tasting menu dinner created exclusively for our group by Michelin star Chef Jérôme Ryon of La Barbacane restaurant.
-A graduate of Thonon-les-Bains Hotel and Catering School, he worked for prestigious chefs including Marc Veyrat at L’Auberge de l’Eridan.
+Highlights of the stay include and inspired tasting menu dinner created exclusively for our group by star Chef Jérôme Ryon of La Barbacane restaurant.
+A graduate of Thonon-les-Bains Hotel and Catering School, he worked for prestigious chefs including Marc Veyrat at L’Auberge de l’Eridan and has earned a Michelin star.

-Other trip highlights include hunting truffles in the French countryside and a visit to a food festival deep in the French countryside at the Ampélofolies des Carbardès.
+Other trip highlights include travel through the French truffle countryside and a visit to a food festival deep in the French countryside at the Ampélofolies des Carbardès.

-We will visit the Carcassonne Saturday morning French market, enjoy a traditional cassoulet dinner at Comte Roger, and visit the local winery Château Saint Jacques d’Albas for a tour, tasting and two-course lunch, topped off with a visit to Maison de la Truffe.
+We will visit the Carcassonne Saturday morning French market, enjoy a traditional Languedoc cuisine at Chez Christine and visit the local winery Château Saint Jacques d’Albas for a tour, wine tasting and rustic lunch, topped off with a visit to Maison de la Truffe.

 The Ampélofolies of Carbardès is held annually in the village of Moussoulens.
 The festival is little known outside the region but is well supported by local producers and vintners (whose vineyards produce wine from high-quality AOC Carbardès grape varieties including Syrah, Grenache, Cabernet Sauvignon, Cabernet Franc and Merlot).